lifecompanionaac/lifecompanion/documentation/DEV.md

     - Database is extracted from FontAwesome font listing all the available icons
 	- Keywords are generated using manual and automatic translations (using Google Translate API) - script : `FontAwesomeCreateScript`

----

-# Specifications - notes

-## Application and launcher arguments
+## LifeCompanion application and launcher arguments

-- **-updateDownloadFinished** : launch application in "update" directory
+- **-updateDownloadFinished** : launch application from "update" directory
-- **-updateFinished** : launch application normally, should just delete the update directory
+- **-updateFinished** : launch application normally, just delete the update directory
 - **-enablePreviewUpdates** : enable preview versions for updates

 ## Update mechanism